Iggip/LPML-bot/README.md

 # LPML-bot
 A discord bot that can make roll calls and print homework.
-It was originally developed for the SAS server, but now everything is complicated (chil).
+It was originally developed for the SAS server

 # INSTALL
 git clone https://github.com/CoderBogdasha/LPML-bot/